quyendang/OpenCore-Guide/README.md

 **Emulate**: Needed for spoofing CPU, for unsupported CPUs.

-* CpuidMask: When set to Zero, original CPU bit will be used.
+* CpuidMask: When set to zero, original CPU bit will be used.
-* CpuidData: The value for the CPU spoofing, don't forget to hex swap.
+* CpuidData: The value for the CPU spoofing, hex swappped.

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.